 Hunger for knowledge discriminates us from the folks leading a "live to eat" life.
 We often don't bother about the underlying facts of a particular object which proffers immense pleasure to your sense organs.
 But once you are diving deep into the mystery of the facts you only end up getting more curious and wanting to discover more.

-Let’s share some amazing facts of our favourite Himalayan Railway
+Let's share some amazing facts of our favorite Himalayan Railway

 Darjeeling Himalayan Railway Facts That Is Unknown to the World

 First Railway Cut through the Mountain Slopes in India

 The oldest railway in India, DHR falls under the category of one of the oldest railways in the world.
 It covers almost 80 kilometers stretching from Siliguri to Darjeeling after it was constructed in 1881.
 The main purpose of establishing this railway was to provide easy access to the hills.
 Interestingly, the toy train still bears some features it had when it was set up almost 140 years ago.
 Next time you board the train keep your eyes open to observe the antiquity.

 Well, you may know about this fact but have you ever wondered what makes it a world heritage site?

 After GOI made an application to UNESCO to inscribe DHR as a world heritage site, it was awarded the status in the following year itself.
 Its efforts in setting up a rail link between the plain and the hill is a major citation.
 It is also an innovative example of a transport system developing the multicultural region both socially and economically.
 Also, DHR is visited from tourists all across the world.